mayahq/node-red-nodes/storage/mysql/README.md

 By its very nature it allows SQL injection... so *be careful out there...*

-The `msg.topic` must hold the *query* for the database, and the result is returned in `msg.payload`.
+The `msg.payload.query` must hold the *query* for the database, and the result is returned in `msg.payload.result`.

 Typically the returned payload will be an array of the result rows.